Ziering-Conlon Initiative for Recovered Voices

 2023-24 Events

-OCT 26, 203 · Recovered Voices: Exiles in Hollywood Violinist Adam Millstein and pianist Dominic Cheli will perform a one-hour selection of concert music by composers who shaped the sound of film music.
+OCT 26, 2023 · Recovered Voices: Exiles in Hollywood Violinist Adam Millstein and pianist Dominic Cheli in recital, performing music by composers who shaped the sound of film music.
 All of the composers were from different parts of Europe and were forced into exile following the rise of the Third Reich due to their Jewish Heritage.
-The musical works and composers will be introduced from the stage with a guided musicological/historical “tour” by Mr. Millstein.
-All of the composers ended up working in Hollywood with the exception of Mieczysław Weinberg, who wrote prolifically for film in the Soviet Union.

-MAR 15, 2024 · Recovered Voices: The Music of Mario Castelnuovo-Tedesco and Walter Arlen Dedicated to emigre, composer, and long-time Los Angeles resident Walter Arlen, this program features premieres of works by Mario Castelnuovo-Tedesco and Walter Arlen, who both fled fascism and artistic repression in Europe and made their home in Los Angeles.
-A pre-concert talk at 5:30 pm will focus on the life-defining challenges exiled artists faced in the 1930s and 40s and what must be done today to keep their work alive.
+MAR 15, 2024 · Recovered Voices: The Music of Mario Castelnuovo-Tedesco and Walter Arlen Dedicated to emigre, composer, and long-time Los Angeles resident Walter Arlen, this program featured premieres of works by Mario Castelnuovo-Tedesco and Walter Arlen, who both fled fascism and artistic repression in Europe and made their home in Los Angeles.

 2022-23 Events